paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-06-25-rotterdam.markdown

 ## Cube Houses
 Another series of distinctive buildings can be found around Blaak railway station, the newest of which is the Markthal, a large arch-like structure enclosed with glass walls at each end and featuring ceiling art displaying enlarged fruits and vegetables.
 The strangest of Rotterdam's buildings however must be the [Cube Houses][12], designed by [Piet Blom][13].

-{% figure u-bleed "Piet Blom's Cube Houses" %}
+{% figure caption:"Piet Blom's Cube Houses" class:"u-bleed" %}
 {% picture showcase /2015/06/rotterdam_cube_houses.jpg alt="" %}
 {% endfigure %}

 Envisaged as an urban forest, this series of 40 cubes, each tilted at an angle of 45 degrees and perched upon hexagonal concrete trunks, allows residents to feel connected both to the street below, and the sky above.
 A show cube is open to the public, so I couldn't resist peeking inside.
 As suspected, these homes are demonstrative of form over function; dangerously steep stairs lead up to a space divided into three floors, with small rooms constrained by steeply slopping ceilings.

-{% figure "Wide thoroughfares though the city reminded me a little of Brasilia, although here they are straddled by segregated cycle lanes and footpaths." %}
+{% figure caption:"Wide thoroughfares though the city reminded me a little of Brasilia, although here they are straddled by segregated cycle lanes and footpaths." %}
 {% picture /2015/06/rotterdam_road.jpg alt="" %}
 {% endfigure %}